 A negative Unassigned fund balance means that the legal restrictions and formal commitments of the District exceed its currently available resources.

 Cash and Cash Equivalents

-All of the District's cash and cash equivalents are considered to be cash on hand, demand deposits, and short-term investments with original maturities of three months or less from the date of acquisition.
+The District's cash and cash equivalents are considered to be cash on hand, demand deposits, and short-term investments with original maturities of three months or less from the date of acquisition.